motebaya/nekogitv2/README.md

 A mirror site built with Flask, Bootstrap, and other libraries.
 The web server is designed to have no direct interaction (_live scrape_) with the original website at all.
 Therefore, it will extract all _hanime_ content to JSON and convert it to an SQLite3 database.

-Lets; see a simple flow:
+Lets, see a simple flow:

 ```mermaid
 graph TB